Adenegar/Book-Recommendations/README.md

 2. Prepare Your Data:
 Place your book data (e.g., books_data.csv) and user ratings CSV (e.g., Books_rating.csv) in the appropriate folder.
 I used books/[DATAFILE] from the project's root directory.

-3. Use the notebook and/or
-From the terminal, run the main script or open and use the Jupyter notebook:
+3. From here open and use the Jupyter notebook or from the terminal run the main script

 Use the python script (from the src folder)